Dodge: Sport utility vehicles

-High performance vehicles
+High-performance vehicles

-From the late 20th century onwards, Dodge's highest-performing vehicles fell under the category SRT.
-These models often came equipped with high-performance V8s under the hood.
+From the early 2000s, Dodge's highest-performing vehicles were marketed under Street & Racing Technology (SRT) branding.
+These models often came equipped with high-performance V8s.
 These models included the Dodge Challenger SRT (2008–current), Dodge Charger SRT (2006–current), Dodge Magnum SRT (2006–2008) and Dodge Durango SRT (2018-current-).
 They also produced the Dodge Neon SRT-4 (2003–2005), Dodge Caliber SRT-4 (2008–2009), Dodge Viper (1991–2010; 2012–2017), and Dodge Ram SRT-10 (2004–2006).
-In 2015, FCA introduced the Hellcat, a 707 HP, supercharged 6.2 L HEMI V8.
+In 2015, FCA introduced the Hellcat, a 707 HP, supercharged 6.2 L Hemi V8.
 In 2017, Dodge released the Dodge Challenger SRT Demon.
-It is powered by an 840 HP supercharged 6.2 L HEMI V8, and comes from the factory with a toolbox known as the "Demon Toolbox" that has everything a buyer will need to drag race, including the skinny front drag tires.
+It is powered by an 840 HP supercharged 6.2 L Hemi V8, and comes from the factory with a toolbox known as the "Demon Toolbox" that has everything a buyer will need to drag race, including the skinny front drag tires.
 However, buyers will only get 840 HP on race fuel.
 On regular pump gas, it produces 808 HP, a 101 HP increase over the Hellcat.

 International markets

 Argentina

 Dodge came to Argentina in the early 20th century with imported cars and trucks.
 In 1960, it partnered with Fevre-Basset as a local manufacturer.
 The first vehicle made in Argentina was the D-100 "Sweptline" pickup.
 Between 1961 and 1980, a variety of trucks were produced, including the D-400/DP-400, D-500/DP-500, DP600, DD900 and DD1000 (the last two with one curiosity: the air-cooled Deutz engine rather Perkins or Chrysler).
 Passenger cars were also produced, namely the Valiant I and II, and the local versions of the 1966 Dodge Dart (called Valiant III and IV).
 In 1971, the Dodge 1500, a rebadged Hillman Avenger from the United Kingdom was introduced.
-In 1982, production of Dodge vehicles ceased when German company Volkswagen bought the Fevre plant and the shares.
+In 1982, production of Dodge vehicles ceased when German company Volkswagen bought the Fevre factory.

-In Argentina, the name "Polara" was used to refer to a series of vehicles developed on the basis of the fourth-generation North American Dodge Dart.
+In Argentina, the name "Polara" was used to refer to a series of vehicles developed based on the fourth-generation North American Dodge Dart.
 These cars were manufactured between 1968 and 1980, by the subsidiary Chrysler-Fevre Argentina S.A.

 In 1993, Dodge began marketing cars and pick-ups directly in Argentina.
 Currently, both the Journey and the Ram are available to Argentine customers.

 Asia

 Dodge entered the Japanese market in mid-2007 and re-entered the Chinese market in late 2007.
 Soueast Motors of China assembled the Caravan for the Chinese market.
 Dodge marketed its vehicles in South Korea in 2004, starting with the Dakota.
 Dodge vehicles are no longer marketed in China, Japan, and South Korea.
-In the Philippines, Dodge vehicles are distributed by Auto Nation Group (formerly known as CATS Motors) since the 2000s.
+In the Philippines, Dodge vehicles have been distributed by Auto Nation Group (formerly known as CATS Motors) since the 2000s.
 Dodge vehicles are also distributed in some Middle Eastern countries.